 This is a great daytime anchorage.
 The brilliantly white, all-tide beach on its northern end can be seen from miles distant.

 A wide variety of fish and corals make this island a favourite for scuba divers and snorkellers at slack water and neap tides.
-An excellent day destination for families because of the small cove teeming with brilliantly coloured sergeant major fish, which will feed from your hand — although fish-feeding is now illegal.
+An excellent day destination for families because of the small cove teeming with brilliantly coloured sergeant major fish, which will feed from your hand – although feeding the fish is now illegal and unaware visitors have been arrested for breaking this law!

 By far the busiest destination for speedboat trips from Phuket, there is a daytime restaurant on the beach.
 A 200 baht fee per boat and 40 baht per non-Thai visitor are levied by the local council for visiting vessels.
 There is also a 150 baht charge per couple for deck chairs, whether you use them or not!
 Take your wallet.
-(None of this applies at the time of posting due to Covid-19 impact.)
+It is best to visit before 10 am or after 3pm to avoid the crowds.
+(Fees correct at the time of publishing.)